A Weekend to Remember

 There’s no way to put into words how horrible the first half was or how spectacularly beautiful the second half played out.
 There are so many memories that we’ll keep with us forever.

-For this writer, the enduring picture will be the faces of this senior class including, Lee Ziemba, Josh Bynes, Zac Etheridge, Kodi Burns and Wes Byrum.
+For this r, the enduring picture will be the faces of this senior class including, Lee Ziemba, Josh Bynes, Zac Etheridge, Kodi Burns and Wes Byrum.
 Watching them smile and celebrate with their teammates and fans in the end zone of Bryant-Denny Stadium after the game is what makes this program so special.

 Two years ago, these guys came into Tuscaloosa as wide-eyed sophomores lining up for an execution.
 They’d endured losing their beloved coach, suffered through the scrutiny of Gene Chizik’s hiring and watched their cross state rival seize control of the state.